SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-06-29-is-my-xna-game-dead-yet.markdown

-                    We then go on to Load the Game Save state and restore that, then you would need to check if you need to restore it and load up game objects if the player was in the middle of playing the game.&nbsp; In a similar way to the way that the screens were restored, you would need to load up your game object up on screen.
+                    We then go on to Load the Game Save state and restore that, then you would need to check if you need to restore it and load up game objects if the player was in the middle of playing the game.
+In a similar way to the way that the screens were restored, you would need to load up your game object up on screen.
 (I’ve left this part out as its down to how your game is made!)